 - Enlist the help of a close family member or friend for support or assistance

-With substance use disorders, weekly individual therapy or drug and alcohol counseling often isn’t sufficient to get and keep your child clean and sober and on a stable road to recovery.
-If your child:
+When a teenager has an alcohol use disorder, weekly individual therapy and counseling may not be sufficient to get and keep them sober and on a stable road to recovery.